Stourbridge Town railway station: History

 The station was closed as a wartime economy measure between 1 April 1915 and 3 March 1919, with passenger services being replaced by Midland Red buses.
 During the General Strike in 1926, the bus service between Junction and Town stations was re-introduced from 7 May to 10 July to cover for the withdrawn train services.

 The station and branch were listed for closure in 1964 under the Beeching axe, but won a stay of execution in 1965, although the station lost its parcels service and became unstaffed from July 1967.
 The 1879 station survived mostly intact until February 1979 when it was demolished.

 In 1979, the branch was cut back by 70 yards (64 m) towards Junction station, leaving room for a bus station.
 The new station was a low-cost portable building built by British Rail and artifacts from the old station were acquired by the Birmingham Railway Museum for their depot at Tyseley.

 Despite threats and rumours of closure in the 1980s and 1990s, the station building was replaced in early 1994, with a new station opening to passengers on 25 April 1994.
 The current station is a small modern facility directly linked to the bus station allowing easy interchange with bus services at this urban railhead.
 It has a single 170 ft (52 m) platform which is more than long enough to hold a single car Class 153 railcar, which formerly shuttled passengers between the station and Stourbridge Junction; the line now uses two Class 139 people mover-type cars.
 Due to the nature of the gradient, there is a short section of rails behind the initial buffer stop to prevent accidents such as those which occurred in 1989 and 1990.
 This runs parallel to the station pathway, and is surrounded by a wall and railings for safety reasons.

 Services

 The shuttle service to Stourbridge Junction runs every ten minutes on weekdays and Saturdays, and every fifteen minutes on Sundays.

-All services are operated by PRE Metro Operations but is branded as West Midlands Railway.
+All services are operated by PRE Metro Operations but are branded as West Midlands Railway.
+100% of trains from Stourbridge Town in 2024 arrived on time, one of five stations with this record.